FAQ’s and Answers

 Why should I hire a Certified Arborist?

-There are a number of tree companys around that claim to have the knowledge and experience to handle your tree care needs but have little experience or lack the knowledge to work properly and safely.
+There are a number of tree companies around that claim to have the knowledge and experience to handle your tree care needs but have little experience or lack the knowledge to work properly and safely.
 You wouldn’t hire someone to preform surgery that wasn’t a doctor or someone to do electrical work that wasn’t an electrician don’t put your home and property at risk when it comes to tree care.
 Hire a certified arborist.

 Why are the trees in my new or recently renovated building site dying?